pnp/blog/content/post/do-you-need-ngrok-to-develop-microsoft-teams-apps.md

 will most likely have a self-signed, untrusted certificate.
 So the trick is to get your browser and/or Microsoft Teams to trust it.
-An option that often works is to browse to the local server from a regular web browser, click the security error, and tell the browser to trust the certificate.
+An option that often works is to browse to the local server from a regular web browser, select the security error, and tell the browser to trust the certificate.
 You can then run Teams in the same browser and bypass the issue.
 If the Teams client shares the same certificate store as your browser, it will also work.
 However these default certificates